rgulden/guldentech-docs/pages/storage.md

 1. local-path storage class
 2. Cloud backed up nfs storage (by request)

+!> The NFS storage is rather slow, so this is only suggested in certain use cases.
+Talk with GuldenTech admins for nfs use cases.

 ## local-path

 Local path creates a pvc that is linked to a folder on the server, each time the pod starts it will be tied to that node.
 To use this storage class, refrence the example below.